namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 We rolled out the new system incrementally in canary style, starting with smaller retailers and later migrating larger partners once stability was proven.
 A highlight of this architecture was its replay capability: we could feed past payloads through the pipeline to validate new rules or architecture changes.
 I worked closely with a colleague to test rule modifications, comparing before-and-after outputs meticulously to ensure no unintended changes in business logic.

 The result was a serverless underwriting pipeline that improved disaster recovery, reduced reliance on legacy systems, and simplified future development.
 It provided not only technical resilience but also operational clarity, positioning the platform for safer iteration and long-term maintainability.

-## Tackled my first Kaggle project on aviation physiology with TensorFlow LSTMs, learning hard lessons in 3D time series data, scaling, and deep learning practice through months of weekend experiments., (2019, [link](https://michal.piekarczyk.xyz/project/2020-04-05-aviation-kaggle-low-level/))
-My first (and only so far) Kaggle project was the Aviation Safety physiology classification challenge, which asked whether pilot state could be inferred from respiration, ECG, GSR, and EEG time-series data.
-I used it as an opportunity to dive into TensorFlow and LSTMs.

-One of my early realizations was just how different time series data is: moving from 2D to 3D meant the 1.1 GB dataset could balloon to 256 GB if I wasn’t careful with sequence windows.
-This forced me to learn much more about NumPy’s reshaping tricks, h5py for chunked data, and how to avoid crashes during training.
-I also discovered that LSTMs are extremely sensitive to unscaled inputs—only after applying scaling did my logloss improve.

-Along the way, I sharpened my tooling habits:

-- Visualization: raw Matplotlib plots helped me track logloss and inspect time series.

-- Workflow hygiene: I got disciplined with Jupyter Notebook experiments to avoid mixing datasets or models across days.

-- Data balancing: because the dataset was so skewed, I compared balanced weights vs balanced training sets, eventually preferring balanced datasets to simplify preprocessing.

-- Messy data reality: despite expectations of “clean Kaggle data,” I discovered the time series wasn’t even sorted by time—a frustrating but instructive experience.

-I invested nearly half a year of weekends, often slotting in training runs before bed, before going on runs, or even while waiting at the Boston Amtrak terminal (where I once almost missed a bus while mulling over logits vs softmax probabilities!).
-I also had fun moments along the way, like reading Yann LeCun’s warning about large minibatches and immediately tweaking my SGD batch size, or realizing at a family birthday party that I finally understood the idea of neural network “capacity.”

-Most competitors used gradient boosting (LightGBM/XGBoost), but I stuck with my LSTM path—it was less about leaderboard placement and more about learning deeply.
-While the final score wasn’t strong, the project gave me my first real immersion in deep learning practice: scaling, batching, managing experiments, wrangling messy time-series data, and living with the grind of trial and error.

-## Resolved an out-of-memory issue during Databricks runtime upgrade by replacing a costly nested one-hot encoding loop with a streamlined manual transformation., (2022)
-As part of upgrading our hosted model repositories to the Databricks 10.4 general release runtime—both to access new optimizations and because earlier runtimes were approaching end-of-support—I encountered an out-of-memory error in the feature engineering step of one repository.

-The root cause was a combination of Databricks’ native OneHotEncoder and a custom double-nested for loop that iterated over hundreds of columns and their values to produce additional one-hot encodings.
-In this model’s case, the final feature set had already been selected, leaving only about 15 relevant columns.
-I opted to bypass the nested loop entirely and manually code the one-hot transformations for this small set.

-While I initially considered switching to Spark’s built-in one-hot encoder, the existing code relied on a custom naming convention for new columns, which made a direct swap impractical.
-By unrolling the loop and explicitly writing the transformations, I eliminated the driver-side processing bottleneck, removed the memory issue, and enabled the model pipeline to run successfully on the newer Databricks runtime.

-## Resolved a production pipeline failure in a 6-model chain caused by a dependency CVE and undeployed code changes, restoring all jobs through targeted fixes and coordinated rollbacks., (2023)
-While on on-call support, I handled a production failure in a six-model repository chain.
-The issue began when the first model in the chain failed during its scoring step due to a high-severity CVE in the shared protobuf dependency between TensorFlow and MLflow.
-Installing the package crashed, and the immediate fix was to unpin the problematic version, allowing a secure, compatible version to be chosen.
-This worked in staging, and I deployed the fix to production.

-However, once deployed, the downstream model (“model-2”) failed because it could not find an expected output path (old-path).
-Investigation revealed that on 2022-11-01, pull requests had been merged for all six models to standardize artifact output locations from old-path to new-path—but these changes had never been deployed to Databricks.
-The dependency fix PR effectively made “model-1” the first in the chain to write to the new path, while the remaining models still ran pre-November 2022 code expecting the old path.

-To address this, I deployed the long-stalled November 2022 changes for the other five models.
-This led to a new failure in “model-2”: a Unable to infer schema for parquet error, indicating the expected artifact directory existed but was empty.
-It became clear the undeployed November 2022 code had never been properly tested, and the lack of an end-to-end integration test for the full chain had hidden this bug.

-Given the proximity to the next scheduled run, I rolled back all six models to their pre-November 2022 state, keeping only the protobuf dependency fix in “model-1.”
-This restored successful execution for all pipelines in production on 2023-01-10, with all score outputs materializing correctly.

-The incident highlighted several systemic gaps:

-No reliable end-to-end integration testing for the full 6-model chain.

-No automated mechanism to detect merged code that was never deployed to Databricks.

-Long-running model repos that aren’t exercised often enough to catch latent issues.

-Dependence on volatile datasets in feature engineering, which could benefit from frozen dataset snapshots to isolate code change impacts during integration tests.

 ## Introduced an explicit-parameter execution approach with dbutils.notebook.run in Databricks notebooks, replacing the long-standing %run global pattern and significantly reducing variable errors and wasted debugging time instead producing clear, isolated job outputs., (2022)